vectordotdev/vector/docs/README.md

 ## Prerequisites

+In order to run the site locally, you need to have these installed:

 * The [Hugo] static site generator.
 Make sure to install the extended version (with [Sass] and [ESBuild] support), specifically the version specified in [`netlify.toml`][netlify_toml].
 * The [CUE] configuration and validation language.
 See the value of `CUE_VERSION` in [`amplify.yml`](./amplify.yml) to see which version of CUE is currently being used for the docs.
 * The [Yarn] package manager (used for static assets).